fkneier/Tutorial-for-CCIWR-Explorer/lecture/content/guided_task_2.md

+# 2: Explore future changes in total runoff in the percentiles box for a location

-# Task 2: Explore future changes in total runoff in Ulaanbataar, the capital of Mongolia
+Task 2: Explore future changes in total runoff in Ulaanbataar, the capital of Mongolia.

 2.1 Under the very-high-emissions scenario SSP 5 (RCP 8.5), 30% of all ensemble members project a decrease in the yearly total runoff of more than